MicrosoftDocs/SupportArticles-docs/support/windows-client/performance/windows-hangs-on-startup-after-excluding-uwf-from-microsoft-defender.md

 Consider the following scenario:

-- You enable the UWF feature in Windows 10 Enterprise, Windows 10 IoT Enterprise or Windows 11 Enterprise.
+- You enable the UWF feature on a Windows 10 Enterprise, Windows 10 IoT Enterprise or Windows 11 Enterprise computer.
 - You configure UWF registry exclusion for Windows Defender.
 Especially, the following registry key is excluded from write filter:
   `HKEY_LOCAL_MACHINE\SYSTEM\CurrentControlSet\Services\WdFilter`

 In this scenario, the computer hangs during Windows startup.